 Structural dampness is an incredibly common problem in properties around the world; however, not everyone knows how to deal with it.
 Although it can be tempting to simply ignore your damp problem, any form of damp will only worsen when left untreated.
 As a result, ignoring any damp issues will only lead to further expenses when it comes to repairs.
 Therefore, it’s in your best interest to act as soon as you identify a damp problem within your home.

 Upon noticing damp in your property, you should contact a professional surveyor such as Garratt’s Damp & Timber.
-We will conduct a free site survey and resolve your issue, should you choose to progress with our services.
+We will conduct a site survey and resolve your issue, should you choose to progress with our services.